-After helping Janet Adkins to take her own life, Jack Kevorkian was thrust into the national spotlight.
-Some saw him as a hero for helping someone find peace, while others saw him as a murderer.
+After helping Janet Adkins end her life, Jack Kevorkian was thrust into the national spotlight.
+Some saw him as a hero for helping someone find peace, while others saw him as a cold-blooded life-taker.
 He even appeared on Nightline, Geraldo, and Good Morning America to discuss his methods.

-However, the state of Michigan saw him as a killer.
+However, the state of Michigan saw him as a butcher.

-Kevorkian was charged with first-degree murder in Adkins's death.
-The charges didn't stick as the judge did not believe the prosecutors presented enough evidence that Kevorkian planned and carried out Adkins's murder.
+Kevorkian was charged with first-degree murder in Adkins's passing.
+The charges didn't stick as the judge did not believe the prosecutors presented enough evidence that Kevorkian planned and carried out the taking of Adkins's life.
 This, along with Michigan not having a strict rule regarding assisted suicide, forced the judge to dismiss the case.